Movie Reviews

 ★ ★ ★ ★

-Had the good fortune to see Esther Hoffenberg's Bernadette Lafont, and God Created the Free Woman and I must say, it was tres fantastique!
+Had the good fortune to see Esther Hoffenberg's Bernadette Lafont, and God Created the Free Woman and I must say, it is tres fantastique!
 It should be noted that being a fan of Bernadette Lafont both during and after her lifetime, and having enjoyed several of the films she had roles in, I was predisposed to like this 65-minute documentary.
-But to be in the target market for a film hasn't always meant I've taken a shine to it--in other words, there's never been a guarantee that just because the subject matter is of interest a movie will be handled well.
+But to be in the target market for a film doesn't always mean I'll take a shine to it--there's no guarantee that just because the subject matter is of interest a movie will be handled well.
 However Hoffenberg did such a fine job weaving together so many different moments from the late French actor's life and career that her film grabbed me from the start and by time it was over I was left with a sense of peace and was utterly charmed.
-As one of Lafont's granddaughters said toward the end of the film, "She's gone but for us she's still here."
+As one of Lafont's granddaughters says toward the end of the film, "She's gone but for us she's still here."
 That's how Hoffenberg's documentary made me feel, without it ever coming across as hagiography.

-Hoffenberg's documentary featured many snippets of archived interviews with and movie clips and photographs of Lafont dating back to the fifties, as well as a more recent voice-over from Lafont that was occasionally tempered by a voice-over from Hoffenberg herself.
-Recent interviews with Lafont's granddaughters and close friend and collaborator Bulle Ogier, among others, helped paint a more nuanced picture of Lafont's life and career, which truth be told had its ups and downs.
-A pleasant surprise was the documentary's transitional music, by Dario Rudy, which was first rate and very cool.
-Ultimately Bernadette Lafont, and God Created the Free Woman was a life affirming film about a figure on the cinematic landscape who forged a singular path.
+Hoffenberg's documentary features many snippets of archived interviews with and movie clips and photographs of Lafont dating back to the fifties, as well as a more recent voice-over from Lafont that was occasionally tempered by a voice-over from Hoffenberg herself.
+Recent interviews with Lafont's granddaughters and close friend and collaborator Bulle Ogier, among others, help paint a more nuanced picture of Lafont's life and career, which truth be told had its ups and downs.
+A pleasant surprise is the documentary's transitional music, by Dario Rudy, which is first rate and very cool.
+Ultimately Bernadette Lafont, and God Created the Free Woman is a life affirming film about a figure on the cinematic landscape who forged a singular path.
 And like Bertrand Tavernier's excellent My Journey Through French Cinema, it should be considered a must for those interested in francophone films and would likely inspire its viewers to seek out some of the more obscure titles covered within it.

 Big Joys, Small Sorrows